-This varies based on the state.** At the NEWEA Annual Conference, you can earn up to 5* Training Contact Hours (TCHs) or Professional Development Hours (PDHs) per day by attending technical sessions, facility tour and time spent visiting the exhibit hall.
+This varies based on the state.** At the NEWEA Annual Conference, you can earn up to 5* Training Contact Hours (TCHs) or Professional Development Hours (PDHs) per day by attending technical sessions and facility tours and spending time visiting the exhibit hall.

 What do I need to know?

 NEWEA calculates educational credits* following a standardized method that is widely accepted by many certification and licensing agencies; however, many states differ in the types and/or numbers of credits they will approve for educational events.
 Because of this, participants are responsible for exploring their state requirements and for ensuring that credits are accepted.
 Please remember that NEWEA will provide a certificate within 4-6 weeks after the conference to attendees; however, most states require the individual licensee to report continuing education credits.

 How do I earn educational credits at NEWEA Annual Conference?

 In order to receive educational credits from sessions and/or the keynotes*, you must have the barcode on your badge scanned by the Session Moderator when you enter and leave a session.
 If you switch sessions at the break, you must be scanned out when leaving the first session and scanned in when arriving at the second session.
 To receive credit for visiting the exhibit hall, attendees must use the self scan stations on the 3rd and 4th floor of the Exhibit Hall.